“I think there is beauty in everything. What ‘normal’ people would perceive as ugly

 “Luxury must be comfortable, otherwise it is not luxury.”
 No quote could be more appropriate from the woman who gave us the little black dress.
 Born August 19, 1883, in Saumur, France, Coco Chanel is famous for her timeless designs, trademark suits, and little black dresses.
 Chanel had a brief career as a singer before opening her first clothes shop in 1910.
 In the 1920s, she launched her first perfume and introduced the Chanel suit and the little black dress.

-The spanish fashion designer Cristobal Balenciaga was born on January 21 in 1895.
-After studying dressmarking as a child, by age 20, Cristobal started his own brand and became Spanish’s leading couturier.
+The Spanish fashion designer Cristobal Balenciaga was born on January 21 in 1895.
+After studying dressmaking as a child, by age 20, Cristobal started his own brand and became Spanish’s leading couturier.
 In 1937, he moved to Paris due to the Spanish Civil War.
 Balenciaga’s designs are famous by its capes, flowing clothes without waistlines, as well as the use of plastic for rainwear.
 Cristobal died in 1972 in Valencia, Spain.

 One of the world’s most successful fashion designers, Diane von Fürstenberg impressed the fashion world when she introduced her now-iconic “wrap dress” for the working woman in 1972.
 Elegance, ease, and accessibility have always been the core of her design philosophy, which has allowed her to turn DVF into a global luxury lifestyle brand.
 In 2005, she became the recipient of the CFDA’s Lifetime Achievement Award.